Best BNPL Apps in India 2026: Complete Buy Now Pay Later Guide

 • Lower EMI

-Tip: Choose the Shortest tenure you can comfortably afford
+Tip: Choose the shortest tenure that you can comfortably afford to reduce overall interest costs.

 Advantages of Taking a Car Loan

-You can buy a car without waiting to save full money.
+You can buy a car immediately without waiting to save the full amount.

 Disadvantages of Car Loan

-You pay more than the actual car price.
+You end up paying more than the actual car price due to interest.

 Car Loan vs Buying with Cash